 Helping school children in Pakistan develop emotional intelligence through Caring for Life Education

-The curriculum was recently officially approved by the Pakistan government’s Sindh Education Learning Department, as a three-year Pilot Project for primary schools in Sindh Province.
+The curriculum was recently officially approved by the Government of Sindh Education and Literacy Department, as a three-year Pilot Project for primary schools in Sindh Province, Pakistan.

 The lessons are based on the United Nations (UNESCO) Four Pillars of Education: learning to know, learning to do, learning to live together, and learning to be.
 As an initiative in humane education, CFL will lead today’s children towards a more compassionate, equal and sustainable future.

 Initially the curriculum will be taught in 50 schools, and this number will increase by 50 schools each year.
-During November, ACTAsia will visit Pakistan to hold training workshops for Master Trainers, school teachers and officials.
-An evaluation process will be established, monitored and evaluated by ACTAsia’s consultant from City University of New York, with the results presented to the Pakistan Government and published in academic journals.
+During November, 2019, training workshops were held for Master Trainers, school teachers and officials.
+An evaluation process will be established, monitored and evaluated a consultant from City University of New York, with the results presented to the Pakistan Government and published in academic journals.